remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 for more user input when it has finished.

 The shells you implement will be similar to, but simpler than, the one you run every day in Unix.
-You can find out which shell you are running by typing **echo $SHELL**] at a prompt.
-You may then wish to look at the man pages for the shell you are running (probably bash) to learn more about all of the functionality that can be present.
-For this project, you do not need to implement too much functionality.
+If you don't know what shell you are running, it's probably `bash`.
+One thing you should do on your own time is learn more about your shell, by reading the man pages or other online materials.

 ## Program Specifications